Cognigy/Documentation/docs/en/docs/agent-assist/voice/transfer-node.md

 ---
-title: "Agent Assist for Voice: Transfer Node"
+title: "AI Copilot for Voice: Transfer Node"
-slug: "voice-agent-assist-transfer-node"
+slug: "voice-ai-copilot-transfer-node"
 hidden: false
 ---

-# Agent Assist for Voice: Transfer Node
+# AI Copilot for Voice: Transfer Node

 When using the Cognigy Voice Gateway, you need to add a Transfer Node to hand over the call to a human agent.